emberjs/rfcs/text/0230-simplify-qunit-testing-api.md

-The migration can likely be largely automated (following the [excellent codemod](https://github.com/Turbo87/ember-mocha-codemods) that [Tobias Bieniek](https://github.com/turbo87) wrote for a similar `ember-mocha` the transition), for folks but it is still useful to review concrete scenarios of tests before and after this RFC is implemented.
+The migration can likely be largely automated (following the [excellent codemod](https://github.com/Turbo87/ember-mocha-codemods) that [Tobias Bieniek](https://github.com/turbo87) wrote for a similar `ember-mocha` the transition), but it is still useful to review concrete scenarios of tests before and after this RFC is implemented.

 ### Component / Helper Integration Test